-A boiler leaking water is not something that you should ignore, in fact it’s usually a serious problem often meaning a seal or valve has broken.
-A leak can lead to rusting of other components or worse, shorting other electrical components within your boiler.
-So your best option when you notice a leak is to fix the problem quickly and prevent any future damage.
+A boiler that is leaking water isn’t a good thing and, if left, can lead to further problems.
+Usually, it’s just a sign that a seal or a valve has developed a fault, however when left, it can cause other components to rust and can even damage the electrical components within the boiler.
+Your best option when you notice a leak is to fix the problem quickly and prevent any future damage.

 Below, you can find out how to determine a probable cause.
 Remember that if you’re not confident at fixing it yourself or you need to take the cover off to get inside the boiler, you should call a registered Gas Safe engineer to take a look and fix the issue for you.